duongnphong/GAN-Even-Number-Generator/README.md

 # Even Number Generator using GAN
-An self-introducing project on Generative Adversarial Network (GAN) with simple even numbers generators
+A self-introducing project on Generative Adversarial Network (GAN) with simple even numbers generators

 ## Environments and Dependencies
 Python 3.10.6